How to Avoid Dumping Syndrome in Los Angeles, CA | HLB

 Want to learn more about bariatric surgery and how it can help you defeat obesity for good?

 Call Healthy Life Bariatrics today.
-We are home to world-renowned bariatric surgeon, Dr. Babak Moeinolmolki, and we help patients like you throughout Los Angeles, Encino, and Glendale, California, achieve better health.
-Ask about our medical tourism program for those living outside the L.A. area.
-Dial now to get started – (310)694-4486.
+We are home to world-renowned bariatric surgeon Dr. Babak Moeinolmolki, and we help patients like you throughout Los Angeles, Encino, and Glendale, California, achieve better health.
+Ask about our medical tourism program for those living outside the L.AL.A.ea.
+Dial now to get started – (310)861-7844.